 To live a long and healthy life, it’s important to eat a well-balanced diet.
-This mentality is what we grow up with and continue throughout our adult years.
+This mentality is what we grow up with and continues throughout our adult years.
 We read articles and books and listen to professionals as they deemed what types of food were the healthiest to eat.
 We decided to question if they were right; if they knew all about what foods would help us live the long and healthy life we want.

 We began researching and compiled a list of 8 foods (some of our personal favorites) that surprised us when we learned the truth behind these “healthy” items.
 Here they are…